Carlos Scarpero- Dayton and Cincinnati Ohio Mortgage Broker

 I’m licensed in Alabama, Arkansas, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Michigan, Missouri, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South CarolinaTennessee, Texas, Virginia, and Washington.

-Additionally, I can originate mortgages in several additional states through our corporate referral program.
+Additionally, our team can originate mortgages in several additional states through our corporate referral program.

 Related Post